stebogit/react-leaflet/website/versioned_docs/version-v2/intro.md

 ### Component context

-React-Leaflet v2 uses [⚛️ React's context API](https://reactjs.org/docs/context.html) to make Leaflet elements available to other element that need it.\
+React-Leaflet v2 uses [⚛️ &nbsp;React's context API](https://reactjs.org/docs/context.html) to make Leaflet elements available to other element that need it.\
 If you create [custom components](custom-components.md), make sure to learn about React's context and [how it is used by React-Leaflet](context.md).

 ## Lifecycle process